KatherineMichel/digital-commonplace/README.md

 https://twitter.com/webology/status/1275798481953796096 | Jeff says, "wear a mask" 😷 on Twitter: "🤔 Never underestimate the power of a 1G Droplet." / Twitter

+https://twitter.com/di_codes/status/1065115520570195968 | Dustin Ingram on Twitter: "This is ridiculously cool: Terrarium (https://t.co/oUTC9UL8PJ) lets you write a C, TypeScript or Rust app via an in-browser editor, compile it to WebAssembly, and deploy it to the edge in seconds.
+Includes static assets, a key-value store, ability to make HTTP/DNS requests, etc."

 https://firebase.google.com/

 https://www.freecodecamp.org/news/react-native-firebase-tutorial/ | How to Build a React Native App and Integrate It with Firebase